-A template plan, and guidance to fill it in, can be found on Lincolnshire Event Safety Partnership - Lincolnshire County Council
+A template plan, and guidance to fill it in, can be found here Event Management Plan Template - Lincolnshire Resilience Forum

 What happens next?

 We will review your plans and send you any relevant safety advice (if required) and organise a Safety Advisory Group Meeting with you if deemed necessary.
 In some cases, the appropriate member organisation may advise you to change some of your plans to improve safety at your event.
 For larger or more complex events, LESP may take a more active role.
 For example we may wish to meet with you to discuss your plans and arrangements in more detail.
 Examples of events LESP have taken an active role in include: The 2012 Olympic Torch Relay, RAF Waddington International Air Show, Lincoln Christmas Market and the Lincolnshire Show.
 LESP will always ensure you have been well advised and are aware of the requirements before your event.